 Chloe Reed, Executive Director & Upper Elementary

 Chloe has been an active part of the North Coast community since 2007.
 Her love of teaching and collaborative classrooms began twenty years ago with her teacher credentialing program at the University of Vermont.
 At UVM, Chloe was trained in curriculum development and assessment-based instruction which allows her to design academic programs rooted in student interests and needs rather than rely on packaged curriculum.
 After several years as a classroom teacher, Chloe attended Literacy Collaborative Coordinator training at Lesley University in order to become a literacy teacher trainer and coach for her district.
 Chloe worked in classrooms from grades Kindergarten to eighth, implemented the district’s staff development program, and acted as a bridge between administration, faculty, teachers, and parents.
 Chloe has studied organizational leadership through the Master's program at St. Mary’s University of Minnesota.
 Chloe is a trained Montessori Model United Nations leader and took her first group of delegates to the New York conference in March of 2018.
-Chloe was a Montessori parent, FMDM Board member, Upper Elementary teacher, and Director of Montessori del Mar Learning Center before transitioning to be Director of Montessori del Mar Community School.
+Chloe has held the role of Montessori parent, FMDM Board member, Upper Elementary teacher, and Director of Montessori del Mar Learning Center before transitioning to be EXecutive Director of Montessori del Mar Community School.
 This year, Chloe will also be co-teaching the Upper Elementary with Holly.
 Chloe’s son, Griffin, has attended Montessori schools since pre-school.